GabePoel/PDF-Cleaner/README.md

 # PDF Cleaner
 Some scripts for pre-processing big ol' book PDFs.
+Experimental and a work in progress.
+Not tested on anything other than linux.
+The specs are breifly described in [bookmarks-example](./bookmarks-example) but are subject to change.